The LNM Institute of Information Technology

 Admission Procedure

 Admission to the Ph.D.
-Programme is offered to eligible candidates on the basis of an entrance examination and an interview.
-Consequently, all applicants who qualify in the written examination have to appear for the personal interview on the same day or very next day.
-Candidates who have qualified for national level fellowships like CSIR/UGC-NET-JRF, DST-INSPIRE, NBHM Ph.D. scholarship or equivalent valid fellowship in the relevant subject/discipline may be exempted from the written examination but not from the interview.
-No request for remote interviews would be entertained.
+Programme is offered to eligible candidates on the basis of a written test and an interview.
+Consequently, all applicants who qualify in the written examination need to appear for the personal interview on the same day or very next day.
+Candidates who have qualified for national level fellowships like GATE (Qualified during last 5 year), CSIR/UGC-NET-JRF, JEST (with valid score), DST-INSPIRE, CEED, NBHM Ph.D. or other national level exam, in the relevant subject/discipline are exempted from the Institute’s written test.
+No request for remote interviews will be entertained.

 Note: DST-Inspire candidates will have two choices: